 It was almost a no-hitter — with an unusual twist.

-White Sox starter Jack McDowell opened the game at Milwaukee by allowing a leadoff home run by Paul Molitor.
+White Sox starter Jack McDowell opened the game at Milwaukee by allowing a leadoff home run to Paul Molitor.
 It would be the only safety on the day for the Brewers, as Jack recorded the next 27 outs without allowing a hit.
 McDowell allowed only one walk and a base runner via error the rest of the afternoon, in Chicago’s 15-1 laugher.

 Frank Thomas broke Luke Appling’s team record for career RBIs when he drove in his 1,117th.
 It came at home in a 9-4 loss to the Cardinals.